eugeneandrienko/dotfiles/README.md

 Clone this repository to some suitable directory.

 You **mustn't** clone it to your `~` directory!

-You need to have a Python 3 on your machine, to deploy dotfiles!

 Checkout next branch:
 * `master` - for Linux (Gentoo).